 When employees carry out work on overtime, alternatively additional time, which was not requested in advance, claims for compensation for such completed overtime/additional time work must be submitted no later than three months after the work was carried out.
 If no such claim is submitted, the employee loses the right to compensation for overtime/additional time work.

-§ 5 Rescheduled working hours falling outside ordinary working hours
+§ 5 Rescheduled working hours falling outside ordinary working hours scheduled on the days and times specified in Clause 5.3.

 5.1 Rescheduled working hours falling outside ordinary working hours